AnishDebnath/Premier-Schools-Exhibition/README.md

 ﻿# Premier Schools Exhibition

-A modern and responsive landing page for a premier schools exhibition event.
+A modern and responsive landing page for a premier schools exhibition event in Gurugram.

 ## Features